-Tui Na, though relatively unknown in the West, in China is regarded as one of the main branches of Chinese Medicine alongside Acupuncture, Herbal Medicine and Qi Gong therapy.
-Tui Na massage can be performed through clothing or directly on the skin.
-The techniques work on the soft tissue and can be invigorating or calming.
+Tui Na Massage Therapy (pronounced “Twee Na”) is a form of therapeutic massage, rooted in Taoist principles.
+Though relatively unknown in the West, in China it is regarded as one of the main branches of Chinese Medicine alongside Acupuncture, Herbal Medicine and Qi Gong therapy.

-These techniques may be accompanied by joint manipulation and acupressure to open the joints and get the blood and energy moving in the muscles and the meridians.
-Techniques may be gentle and subtle or quite firm and vigorous.
+Techniques work on soft tissue, muscles and joints and may involve joint manipulation to open the joints and acupressure or use of cloths and dowels, all to get the blood and energy moving in the muscles and the meridians, and help bring your body back into balance.
+The treatments can be invigorating or calming, subtle or firm.
 The treatments can have a wide range of effects such as calming or energising.

-Whilst Tui Na is renowned for its effectiveness in the treatment of musculo-skeletal conditions and chronic pain, it may also be effective for other problems such as headaches, migraine, and stress amongst others.
-Tui Na is also an effective way to maintain health, enhance flexibility/mobility and promote wellbeing.
+Well-known for its effectiveness in treating musculo-skeletal conditions such as arthritis, sciatica, sports related injuries and chronic pain, Tui Na may also be effective for other problems such as headaches, sleep difficulties, and stress amongst others.
+It can also be effective in maintaining and enhancing flexibility and mobility, and promoting health and wellbeing.

-Tui Na Treatment is applied over loose clothing and there is no requirement to undress.
-On occasion the techniques may be applied directly to the skin.
+Tui Na Treatment can be applied over loose clothing and there is no requirement to undress although some techniques may be applied directly to the skin.